anthiras/crimson/README.md

 # Crimson
-A web app for managing courses/classes and signups
+REST API for managing courses/classes and signups

 ## Features